HTTP (Hyper-Text Transfer Protocol) is the protocol used in every process on the World Wide Web or WWW.

 The server response consists of the resources that follow the desired resource in the case of a web page:

-1. HEAD: The response asks the same response as corresponding to a GET request, but without the body of the response.
+- HEAD: The response asks the same response as corresponding to a GET request but without the body of the response.
 This is useful for getting meta-information written in response headers without having to move all the headers.

-3. POST: Sends the data to be processed for the defined resource.
+- POST: Sends the data to be processed for the defined resource.
 The data will be included in the body of the request.
-This can cause a new resource to be created or to updates on existing resources or both.
+This can cause a new resource to be created to update existing resources or both.

-4. PUT: Uploading, uploading or uploading files from a specified source (file) is the most effective way to upload files to the server, because a multi-part message is used in POST and the message is resolved by the server.
+- PUT: Uploading, uploading, or uploading files from a specified source (file) is the most effective way to upload files to the server because a multi-part message is used in POST, and the server resolves the message.
 In contrast, the PUT method allows you to write a file to a socket connection established with the server.
 The disadvantage of the PUT method is that shared hosting servers are not enabled.
 Example: PUT /path/filename.html HTTP/1.1

 Status Codes